codeforbirmingham/codeforbirmingham.github.io/index.md

 We Work like Democracy.
 We Work Like the Internet.
 --------------------------------------------------

 We think that hierarchy is a bad model for the type of work we do.
 We have a team of organizers, but we do not have bosses, we have leaders.
-Our leaders don’t not delegate work, and they don’t delegate projects; they just keep everyone on rhythm.
+Our leaders don’t delegate work, and they don’t delegate projects; they just keep everyone on rhythm.
 Our brigade is truly a melting pot, and we respect that.
 Every member of Code for Birmingham is valued and important.
 Every member can propose a project or an idea.

 Core Team Members